Team

 CineMAP Japan 2024 Team

-Dave McLaughlin, MGIS, contributed software development for the CineMAP project.
-He is a Geospatial Data Visualization Software Engineer at the Institute for Computational and Data Sciences at Penn State University.
-With a background in web development and geospatial data, he specializes in building interactive web cartography that helps the world connect with the amazing research being done at the university.
-He is the developer on the Beescape project, which explores the health of pollinators in local landscapes across the United States.
+Dave McLaughlin, MGIS, is a Geospatial Data Visualization Software Engineer at the Institute for Computational and Data Sciences at Penn State University.
+With a background in web development and geospatial data, he specializes in building interactive web cartography that connects the world of university research to the world at large.
+He is a developer on the Beescape project, which explores the health of pollinators in local landscapes across the United States.
 Dave lives in York, Pennsylvania.

 Philip Kaffen